MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_22_CreateAndManageACatalogOfResourcesInAADEntitlementManagement.md

 #### Task 1 - Create a catalog

-1. Sign in to [https://portal.azure.com](https://portal.azure.com) using a Global Administrator account.
+1. Sign in to [https://entra.microsoft.com](https://entra.microsoft.com) using a Global Administrator account.

-    **Important** - To use and configure Azure AD terms of use, you must have:
+    **Important** - To use and configure Microsoft Entra ID terms of use, you must have:
-    - Azure AD Premium P1, P2, EMS E3, or EMS E5 subscription.
+    - Microsoft Entra ID Premium P1, P2, EMS E3, or EMS E5 subscription.
-    - If you don't have one of these subscriptions, you can get Azure AD Premium or enable Azure AD Premium trial.
+    - If you don't have one of these subscriptions, you can get Microsoft Entra ID Premium trial.
     - One of the following administrator accounts for the directory you want to configure:
         - Global Administrator
         - Security Administrator
         - Conditional Access Administrator

-2. Open **Azure Active Directory** and the select **Identity Governance**.
+2. Open the **Identity** menu, and then select **Identity Governance**.

 3. In the left menu, under **Entitlement management**, select **Catalogs**.

-4. On the top menu, select **+New Catalog**.
+4. On the top menu, select **+ New Catalog**.

     ![Screen image displaying the Identity governance catalog page with the New catalog menu highlighted ](./media/lp4-mod1-identity-governance-new-catalog.png)